-- · Approximately two hours per month board meetings. - One hour per quarter committee meetings. - Available for special board, committee meetings, educational programs as needed.
+- Approximately two hours per month board meetings. - One hour per quarter committee meetings. - Available for special board, committee meetings, educational programs as needed.
 If a director fails to attend regular meetings of the board for three consecutive months, or four meetings within a calendar year, or otherwise fails to perform any of the duties as a director, the office may be declared vacant by the board and the vacancy filled as provided in the bylaws.
-The board may remove any board officer from office for failure to perform the duties thereof after giving the officer reasonable notice and opportunity to be heard. - One hour per month chapter meetings.
+The board may remove any board officer from office for failure to perform the duties thereof after giving the officer reasonable notice and opportunity to be heard.